 This web page shows only a small excerpt of our Brasbrige research.
-Another 72 words (5 lines of text) are included under the topic Early Brasbrige History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 1428, 1428, 1590, 1547, 1553, 1558 and 1562 are included under the topic Early Brasbrige History in all our PDF Extended History products and printed products wherever possible.

 Brasbrige Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Brasbrige were recorded, including Bracebridge, Bracebrigg, Brasbridge and others.

 Early Notables of the Brasbrige family (pre 1700)

 Another 61 words (4 lines of text) are included under the topic Early Brasbrige Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brasbrige family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Brasbrige family emigrate to North America: one of the first settlers, an unknown pioneer whose family rose to great stature in early Canada, naming the town of Bracebridge in Ontario.